OpenTranslationBible/open-bible/en-GB/40.Matthew/md/matthew-10.md

 ## Matthew 10:40

-“Anyone who welcomes you welcomes me, and anyone who welcomes me welcomes the one who sent me.
+“Anyone who receives you receives me, and anyone who receives me receives the one who sent me.

 ## Matthew 10:41